-This first workshop in the series is a comprehensive introduction into the ways natural spaces in and around schools can be used as learning spaces and Outdoor Classrooms.
+This workshop is an introduction into the ways educators can use natural spaces in and around schools and early learning centres as playful learning spaces and outdoor classrooms.
 It covers some of the basic principles behind Outdoor Classroom design, setting up spaces using loose parts to enhance natural elements, how to inspire students and engage them in curriculum experiences inspired by natural provocations and innate childhood behaviour.

-At the end of this half day workshop participants will have had an opportunity to:
+At the end of this 2-hour workshop participants will have had an opportunity to:

 - Develop understanding surrounding current research of the benefits behind Nature Pedagogy, Outdoor Learning and Nature Play.

-- Actively engage in brainstorming around students’ current play to identify potential spaces and resources existing in your school
+- Actively engage in brainstorming around students’ current play to identify potential spaces and resources existing in your educational setting.

-- Explore practical ideas and recommendations for using outdoor classrooms in their school.
+- Explore practical ideas and recommendations for using outdoor classrooms in your educational setting.

 Time: 9.00am – 12.30pm

 Cost: $85 per person (includes morning tea and 60 page glossy educator resource)

 Where: Nature Strip – Crawley (adjacent to Nature Play WA office, see map further below)

 Inclusions: Morning tea and glossy 60 page educator resource

 What to Bring: Participants are required to come prepared with an aerial photo* of your school grounds and a collection of printed photographs of areas in your school where outdoor learning could occur.
 Collect evidence of areas in your school’s outdoor space that are already used for learning opportunities – this might be in the form of notes and observations or by asking students, teachers and parents in your community.

 *For instructions on how to find and print an aerial photo please refer to this document.